These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 SPECIAL PROCEDURES CONCERNING MEETINGS

-11.01 The members, Board of Directors, and any committee of the Corporation may hold a meeting by telephone conference-call procedures in which all persons participating in the meeting can hear each other.
-The notice of a meeting by telephone conference must state the fact that the meeting will be held by telephone as well as all other matters required to be included in the notice.
-Participation of a person in a conference-call constitutes presence of that person at the meeting.
+11.01 The Members, Board of Directors, and any committee of the Corporation may hold a meeting by any widely recognized, secure, and mutually agreed technology (“Approved Technology”) provided that all persons participating in the meeting can hear each other.
+Meeting notices must provide clear technology access procedures in addition to the other requirements for meeting notices.
+Participation of a person in a meeting convened through an Approved Technology constitutes presence of that person at the meeting.

 Decision Without Meeting